ludavid15/myblog/myapp/src/posts/linear-algebra.md

 ### Frobenius Norm

 The Frobenius norm of a matrix is the root of the sum of the square of all values.
-The frobenius norm is also equal to the square root of the trace, and the sum of square of singular values of A.
+The frobenius norm is also equal to the square root of the trace, and the sum of square of singular values of $A$.

 $$\|A\|_F = a_{ij}^2$$